Updated July 15, 2020

 Women’s Resource Center

 Crisis line is answered 24/7.
-We are isolating residents for 14 days prior to transitioning resident in with the rest of the residents.
+We are keeping residents to one in a room or one family per room.
+Both shelter staff and residents are encouraged to wear masks while in common areas.
 Arranging for individualized meals to reduce exposure.
-Staff are rotating so there is no more than 2 staff on shift at a time.
+Staff are rotating so there is no more than 2 staff on shift at a time at the shelter.

 Rape Crisis Center